sreehariX/nanite/progress.md

 now complete a prototype by 12-12-2025 and the remaining two days we can do finising touches and video recording

 this is complex > will i able to implement it ? i dont know, project seems interesting so lets put everything to make this thing work

+11-12-2025

+really underestimated the complexity of this wasted 4 days, this thing can't be built in week, switching to new idea to use oumi